From Valet to World Traveler: Wilfred Shackley

 “Shackley says he was introduced to Vanderbilt and when the millionaire learned he spoke several languages he immediately hired him.
 He said ‘we leave for Paris day after tomorrow.’
 Shackley said he told Vanderbilt it would be impossible because all the clothing he had was light clothing he brought from the Orient.
 Vanderbilt postponed the start of the journey ten days for Shackley’s convenience.

-“The Flat Rock retiree spent a number of years travelling with Mr. and Mrs. Vanderbilt, keeping records of their travels, purchases and other details.
+“The Flat Rock retiree spent a number of years traveling with Mr. and Mrs. Vanderbilt, keeping records of their travels, purchases and other details.
 Among the countries visited were Russia, Germany, France, Holland, Italy, China, Japan, the Philippines and Canada.

 “In his travels Vanderbilt was seeking art treasures, tapestries, statuary, works in silver and gold and historic treasures.